 Clinical signs of the disease

-Swelling, erythema and asymmetry are common signs of tendon disease such as tendonitis, so they can be readily observed during physical examination.
-Range of movement is limited on the symptomatic side, and the tendon sheath can sometimes become thickened, resulting in a creaky sound that can be heard when attempting to move the tendon.
+Swelling, erythema, and asymmetry are common signs of tendon disease such as tendonitis, so they can be readily observed during physical examination.
+The range of movement is limited on the symptomatic side, and the tendon sheath can sometimes become thickened, resulting in a creaky sound that can be heard when attempting to move the tendon.